amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 As a reminder, I work at Cloudinary, so if you do find anything here difficult to implement, I can pass along your concerns to the right people... 😉

+_NOTE: Cloudinary did not ask me to write this.
+Nothing in this post should be taken as representing anyone other than myself._